brankeye/Atlas.Forms/README.md

 }
 ```

-When navigating, either pass a single page string, or pass two pages delimited by the "/" character.
-If two pages are passed, the left-side page will act as a container (be sure it has a public constructor that takes a Page instance).
+When navigating, the service will first look for a page with the same key in the page-cache, if not found, a new instance will be created.

 Then use PushAsync(string page) to navigate, with optional parameters to be passed to the OnPageAppearing/OnPageAppeared functions.
 ```csharp